tonyhuang-lab/donor-ltv-forecasting/data/README.md

 Due to confidentiality agreements, the raw data, feature definitions, and certain dataset-specific statistics are not included in this repository.

 The notebooks in this project demonstrate the **analytical workflow and modelling framework** used in the analysis without exposing sensitive data.

+Researchers or practitioners interested in reproducing the modelling framework may substitute their own dataset with a similar structure.